School education

 • Muscle or joint pain

-Side effects are generally experienced for a short period of time.
+Side effects are generally experienced for only a short period of time.

 Is there anyone who shouldn’t get the vaccine?

 Some people have allergic reactions to ingredients in vaccines.
-If you have a history of allergic reactions to other vaccines, please consult your doctor to discuss whether the HPV vaccine is appropriate for you.
+If a person has a history of allergic reactions to other vaccines, please consult your doctor to discuss whether the HPV vaccine is appropriate for you.

-What happens if I miss my vaccination at school?
+What happens if a student misses the vaccination at school?